bluscape/LittleFS-Explorer-for-Windows/README.md

 ## Features
 * Automatically detects, mount and unmount LFS formatted disks.
 * Format any accessible disk to LFS.
+* Automatically detects the operating system disk and prevents formatting the operating system disk.
 * Define custom LFS configuration parameters when formatting a disk.
 * Browse folders.
 * Drag and drop, single or multiple, files and folders from Windows explorer to LFSE.